Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-BF0MYqw_SpM.md

 ---
-title: "Q&A: Is it true that building vertically equals worse performance than building horizontally?"
+title: "November 10th, 2020 Livestream Q&A: Is it true that building vertically equals worse performance than building horizontally?"
 date: "2020-11-10"
 layout: transcript
 topics: